-While aducanumab doesn’t reverse or cure the deterioration of the brain as dementia kills cells, aducanumab may be able to slow the loss of memory and general cognition (thinking ability) that are hallmark symptoms of Alzheimer’s disease.
+While Aducanumab doesn’t reverse or cure dementia, it may slow the loss of memory and general cognition (thinking ability) that are hallmark symptoms of Alzheimer’s disease.
 Orientation and language problems—like losing track of time and place, and not being able to name well-known objects—also improved in test subjects.
 The drug’s developer, Biogen, even specifically claimed that test subjects saw an increased ability to manage finances, do chores around the house, go shopping, and leave the home independently.
-These are instrumental acts of daily living (IADLs) that usually become too difficult for people with dementia somewhere around the middle stages of the disease.
+That would mean Aducanumab helps with the instrumental acts of daily living (IADLs) that usually become too difficult for people with dementia somewhere around the middle stages of the disease.

-Clinical trials are required by the Food and Drug Administration before a pharmaceutical can be approved for use in the public, and aducanumab made it all the way to Phase 3 before an announcement by the drug’s developer, Biogen, that testing had been halted.
+The road to get to this step, has been a roller coaster for the drug developer Biogen.
+At one point, the company fully declared that testing would end, and then changed its mind.
+Aducanumab made it to Phase 3 before an announcement that testing had been halted.
 More than 3,000 patients were part of the trial, but after about 1,700 patients completed 18 months of treatment, Biogen said its researchers determined that statistical modeling (a “futility analysis”) showed the drug wouldn’t work well enough for FDA approval.